Seirdy/moac/README.md

 ### Roadmap for 0.2.0

-- [ ] Manpage
 - [X] Securely enter passwords (rather than using a cmdline arg)
 - [X] zxcvbn-go has a lot of functionality that `moac` doesn't need; write an entropy estimator that's a bit simpler but gives similar results, optimized for pseudorandom passwords (no dictionary words, focus on estimating charset size and repetitions/patterns).
 - [ ] Output computed entropy
 - [ ] CI/CD
-- [ ] Support min/max length for dealing with bad password validators
+- [X] Support min/max length for dealing with bad password validators

 ### Roadmap for 0.3.0

+0.3.0 should have full functionality.

+- [ ] CLI: Separate global and command-specific options
+- [ ] Manpage for CLI
+- [ ] Makefile
 - [ ] Read from a config file.
+- [ ] Manpage for config file
 - [ ] Add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.
 - [ ] Shell completion